mmirman/conpig/README.md

 * OS threads are bulky and slow.
 Processes are even worse.

 * Current green thread implementations require manual context switches.
 This is tedious.
 This is also bug prone for programmers who are used to having a scheduler.

 * Processes based libraries like [parallel python](http://www.parallelpython.com/) prevent you from communicating between "threads" with the datastructures you'd usually use.
 Again, processes are also slow and buggy.

 Solution
 --------

-* Keep track of green threads in a queue.

 * Create a global scheduler using signals to schedule the next context switch.